 Global & International Studies Building 3048

 I am Professor of Modern Hebrew Language and Literature.
+Currently, I also serve as the Chair of the Department of Near Eastern Languages and Cultures, which offers a B.A. in Hebrew.
 My fields of specialization include prose fiction and poetry in which I received a broad education as an undergraduate at Hunter College of the City University of New York (CUNY) and at the Hertzliah Hebrew Teachers Institute, majoring in Modern Hebrew Literature in both.
 After receiving my Master's in Modern Hebrew Literature, also from Hunter I studied for my doctorate at New York's Jewish Theological Seminary where I wrote my dissertation on the fiction of S.Y.
 Agnon.

 In the past I held teaching posts at Hunter College, Union College and at the State University of New York at Albany before coming to teach at Indiana University.

 My interest in the fiction of Agnon led me to publish a number of articles and two book-length studies of Agnon.
 The first one (in Hebrew), Ha-Gibbor be-Eynay Ruho: Torat ha-Sipper be-'oreah nata lalun' le-Shay Agnon [in Hebrew, "The Hero in His Own Eyes: Narrative Techniques in S.Y.
 Agnon's A Guest for the Night."]
 (Tel-Aviv: Eked, 1985) was about the importance of narrative in his work and the second, in English, The Centrifugal Novel: S.Y.
 Agnon's Poetics of Narrative (Madison, N.J.: A.U.P./Fairleigh Dickinson University Press, 1999), focused on the author's practice of revision of his fiction over several decades.